43 - 2 - 1

 Wilder joined Muhammad Ali and Riddick Bowe as the only American heavyweights to ever have an audience with the Pope.

 “This was an incredible honor and I’m very happy to have met with Pope Francis,’’ Wilder said.
 “I want to thank him for meeting with me.
 I also want to thank the WBC for arranging the visit and thank the Italian Boxing Federation for hosting me as I visited with the people of Italy.
 It has been one of the best experiences of my life.
 It proves that I plan on being a true heavyweight champion of the world.”

-On Saturday, February 22, Wilder will face Tyson Fury again in one of the biggest bouts in recent years.
-The bout, a historic, joint FOX Sports PPV & ESPN+ PPV, will take place at MGM Grand Garden Arena in Las Vegas, Nevada.
+On Saturday, February 22, Wilder faced Tyson Fury again in one of the biggest bouts in recent years.
+The bout, a historic, joint FOX Sports PPV & ESPN+ PPV, occurred at MGM Grand Garden Arena in Las Vegas, Nevada.

 The matchup of the world's two best heavyweights ended with Fury dropping Wilder once in the third and controlling the action until the bout was waved off in the seventh round.
 A third fight took place on October 9, 2021, at T-Mobile Arena in another joint pay-per-view.
 This one would go down in the history books as one of the greatest heavyweight title bouts ever to top what would be the most memorable trilogy in recent times.

 In an incredible back-and-forth that included five knockdowns and countless exchanges, Fury retained his WBC Heavyweight World Title and lineal crown with an eleventh-round TKO win over Wilder in front of a raucous crowd of 15,820.

 The action heated up in the third when a big Fury right sent Wilder tumbling to the canvas.
 The game slugger from Tuscaloosa, Alabama rose to his feet, surviving the follow-up until the bell rang moments later.